 Get In Touch with Our Personal Injury Firm

 If you or your child has suffered serious dog bite injuries, you may have recourse through a civil action, depending mainly on whether the dog has bitten before.
 Contact a Gwinnett County dog bite attorney at Bross, McAllister & Williams, LLC today for a consultation to find out about your options under Georgia law.
-We can help dog bite victims recover compensation to cover for medical expenses, we will handle negotiations with the insurance company so you can concentrate on recovering.
-Call us today to schedule a free case evaluation, we serve clients in Peachtree Corners, Lawrenceville, Norcoss and throughout Gwinnett County.
+We can help dog bite victims in Atlanta and across Georgia recover compensation to cover medical expenses, we will handle negotiations with the insurance company so you can concentrate on recovering.
+Call us today to schedule a free case evaluation, we serve clients in Atlanta, Peachtree Corners, Lawrenceville, Norcross, and throughout Gwinnett County.